Last week’s conversation about Mr. Wright, and the power the stories we tell ourselves have caused my phone to start ringing a lot more than usual.

 Since posting my blog last Wednesday, I have spoken with many people who have contacted me to share their stories, or the stories of close friends and family members, who experienced spontaneous remission from challenging and even terminal illnesses.

-The common theme among these conversations was the power that lies within The Habit of Telling Ourselves Good Stories.
+The common theme among these conversations was the power that lies within the stories we tell ourselves.
 Each person I spoke with talked of their never-ending conversations with themselves and their relentless determination to recover fully from their illness.

 Susan spoke lovingly of her mother who was diagnosed with pancreatic cancer in 2003.
 The oncologist explained to her mother that fewer than 5% of patients diagnosed with this illness survive longer than five years and most will pass away within 3 to 12 months of diagnosis.